 Oak Park Mall

 Want to get all your holiday shopping done in one stop?
 Oak Park Mall is the place that could turn that Christmas miracle into a reality.
-The 180-store shopping destination includes big-box retailers like Nordstrom and Macy’s as well as specialty shops like The American Girl Store and Build-A-Bear Workshop.
+The 180-store shopping destination includes big-box retailers like Nordstrom and Macy’s as well as specialty shops like Build-A-Bear Workshop.
 Plus, fuel up and warm up with a holiday drink from the Barnes & Noble cafe.

 Historic Downtown Overland Park | Nov.-Dec.

 The tree-lined streets of Historic Downtown Overland Park make this the picture-perfect place to visit during the holidays.
 The Mayor’s Christmas Tree is adorned with lights, and local shops are filled with unique gift ideas.
 If you are fortunate to make your visit on the third Friday of the month, you are in for a treat.
 Local Life Third Friday is celebrated in Downtown OP with gallery openings, food & drink samples, spa treatments, sales and much more.

 Ice Rinks | Nov.-March

 You may have the dream of hitting the ice and nailing a triple axel, but if you’re anything like me, gingerly skating around with a warm cup of hot chocolate in hand underneath the holiday lights is excitement enough.
 Both the Crown Center Ice Terrace and The Ice at Park Place open for the season in November.

 American Youth Ballet’s The Nutcracker | December